GenomeNet/Containers/README.md

 ./virus.py --input example.fasta --output virus_prediction_binary_fast --batch_size 5000 --level binary --by_entry --fast
 ```

-An example output is in the `virus_prediction_binary` and `virus_prediction_genus` folder

-**Note:** Replace `example.fasta` with the path to your input file.
-The script will run the virus tool on your input file and save the output files in the specified output directory.

 Here are the options you can use with the `virus.py` script: